sftcd/SASL-passkeys-testing/README.md

 [SASL Remember Me](https://datatracker.ietf.org/doc/draft-ietf-kitten-sasl-rememberme/)
 and [SASL Passkey](https://datatracker.ietf.org/doc/draft-bucksch-sasl-passkey/),
-I wanted to setup a test environment that wouldn't interere with my daily-driver desktop (Ubuntu 24.04), and that allows me to play with an old(ish) Yubikey 4 nano I had lying about, (firmware version 4.3.3), and some new solokeys I recently acquired, so the plan was/is:
+I wanted to setup a test environment that wouldn't interere with my daily-driver desktop (Ubuntu 24.04), and that allows me to play with an old(ish) yubikey 4 nano I had lying about, (firmware version 4.3.3), and some new solokeys and yubikey 5's I recently acquired, so the plan was/is:

 - setup a guest VM also running Ubuntu 24.04 with graphics (DONE)
 - figure out how to access the yubikey/solokey from the guest (DONE)